Judge finds Boston police test discriminated against minorities

 Minority candidates were promoted as a result of taking the 2008 test less than half as often as white candidates, and those who moved up to lieutenant did so on average two years later than their white counterparts, the judge noted.

-Larry Ellison, president of the Massachusetts Association of Minority Law Enforcement Officers and a Boston detective, said he hoped the decision would lead to stricter oversight of the department’s testing practices.

-“The Boston Police Department and the city have a history of racism,” he said.
-“We’re nowhere near the end of this.”

-The judge gave the two sides 30 days to reach an agreement on what damages the city would pay to the police sergeants and said that if they were unable to agree that the plaintiffs could propose damages, the city would then have 30 days to respond.
+Young gave the two sides 30 days to reach an agreement on what damages the city would pay to the plaintiffs and said that if they were unable to agree over that time frame that the plaintiffs could propose damages, with the city then getting 30 days to respond.

 A Boston police spokeswoman said the city was reviewing the decision.